-When the PGI compilers are installed, there are directories that have a name that begins with REDIST for each platform (linux86 and linux86-64); these directories contain the redistributed shared object libraries.
+When the PGI compilers are installed, there are directories that have a name that begins with REDIST; these directories contain the redistributed shared object libraries.
 These may be redistributed by licensed PGI customers under the terms of the End-User License Agreement.